Auto Fraud Attorney – Car Dealership Problems with Increased Fees

 Whitney, LLP’s Auto Fraud Attorneys Near Me Sue the Dealership

 Whitney, LLP filed a lawsuit on behalf of our client against the dealership alleging fraud, fraudulent concealment and violations of the Maryland Transportation Code and Consumer Protection Act.
 The compensation sought includes actual damages for the amount she was cheated out of, punitive damages and compensation for her emotional distress including anxiety, sleeplessness and headaches.

 As part of the settlement of lawsuits against car dealerships, we are often able to recover car payments, insurance payments, unwind bad deals, recover compensation for hidden damage, fraud and other related charges.

-If you are looking for a lawyer for car dealership problems near me, or need a lawyer to deal with car dealership problems, Call Whitney, LLP to discuss your legal rights with a Free Consultation at 410 583 8000 or use our Online Contact Form, and we will be in touch.
+If you are looking for a lawyer for car dealership problems near me, or need a lawyer to deal with car dealership problems, Call Whitney, LLP to discuss your legal rights with a Legal Consultation at 410 583 8000 or use our Online Contact Form, and we will be in touch.